-Trusted iPhone analyst Ming-Chi Kuo also says that Apple will not bundle EarPods with the new iPhone - in an effort to push more consumers to splash out on the company's wireless AirPods buds.
+Trusted iPhone analyst Ming-Chi Kuo also claims that Apple will not bundle EarPods with the new iPhone - in an effort to push more consumers to splash out on the company's wireless AirPods buds.

 A more outlandish rumour hints at a foldable iPhone in 2020, complete with a display supplied by LG.
 It seems unlikely given that 2019's foldable phones didn't exactly cover themselves in glory.

 Samsung had to delay the launch of its foldable phone after several reviewers reported that their sample handsets had broken.
 LG's foldable phone suffered a similar fate, with reports of early models 'breaking in half'.
 Motorola's recent RAZR also came with some disclaimers on how to take care of the delicate folding screen.

 The iPhone 12 Foldable?
 We'd suggest taking that with a shovel of salt – but Apple is said to be exploring the concept for future iPhones.